How to Keep Your Trees Healthy During Hot Weather in Hawaii

 Daily surface watering creates more harm than good during heat waves.
 A quick splash across the topsoil never reaches the root zone that actually supports the tree.
 Deep watering works far better and encourages healthy root behavior.
 A slow flow from a hose for thirty to forty minutes at the dripline allows moisture to reach twelve to eighteen inches beneath the surface.
 That depth keeps the soil cool and gives roots the hydration needed to support the canopy.

-This method outperforms sprinklers because it avoids evaporation and targets the zone where roots live.
 A weekly deep soak often fully supports most Hawaii tree species during hot months.
 Soil type matters.
 Sandy soil drains faster and tends to require more frequent hydration.
 Clay or heavy volcanic soil retains water longer.
 Adjusting watering intervals to local soil conditions creates major improvements in tree resilience.

 Pruning Decisions Matter Even More During Heat